Snapchat/KeyDB-docs/docs/lru-cache.md

 However unlike LRU, LFU has certain tunable parameters: for instance, how fast should a frequent item lower in rank if it gets no longer accessed?
 It is also possible to tune the Morris counters range in order to better adapt the algorithm to specific use cases.

-By default KeyDB 4.0 is configured to:
+By default, KeyDB is configured to:

 * Saturate the counter at, around, one million requests.
 * Decay the counter every one minute.